Johnny Marr: Walk Into The Sea. 2018.

 Kasabian: Days Are Forgotten: 2011.
 Is Kasabian the final great band of the rock era?
 Here, the vote is an easy yes.

 Rancid: Devil In Disguise: 2023.
-I have been a solid Rancid fan from the mid-nineties straight through today circa 2023.
-All through my Distortions-era days, not a single friend of mine ever liked Rancid.
+I have been a solid Rancid fan from the mid-nineties straight through today circa 2024.
+All through my Distortions-era days, not a single friend of mine (with the exception of Bryan Murphy) ever liked Rancid.
 And I never understood why.
-For another Rancid favorite, click here.
+For another Rancid favorite, click here and/or here.

 The Brian Jonestown Massacre: The Future Is Your Past.
 2022.
 Directed by Jean De Oliveira and Matilda Reid.